Ykarakoti77/NoteIt/README.md

-NoteIt
-Note taking app built with react js material UI
+NoteIt is a Note taking app built with react js material UI